scvnc/netwarlan-game-deployment-scripts/rust/NW45_mods.md

     /kit
     /kit new

 It looks like kits are built by copying your inventory.
-Using the give command to give yourself any item may be useful for building kits.
+Using the [command to give yourself any item](https://github.com/scvnc/netwarlan-game-deployment-scripts/blob/main/rust/admin_notes.md#spawning-items-to-inventory) may be useful for building kits.

 ## Gather
 We can see if the gather mod is working and check its params with